Are they lovers or friends? Evaluating LLMs' Social Reasoning in English and Korean Dialogues: Does Providing Additional Social Information Help?

-For instance, when a model's initial inference of an \textsc{Unlikely} relationship is refined into a more plausible one, the label ``Intimate'' often shifts toward labels that are typically more intimate: Strangers → Romantic Interest (3.3\%).
+\paragraph{Results With Ground Truth Labels} Figure~\ref{tab:reesults_input_subdims} shows GPT-4o results across six settings on the English dataset.
+Providing human gold information yields no substantial or consistent performance gains, but it reduces the proportion of \textsc{Unlikely} predictions.
+This suggests that while such information may not directly guide identification of \textsc{Highly~Likely} relationships, it helps models avoid \textsc{Unlikely} ones.
+The tendency holds across models, except for Qwen-3-8B.
+For instance, when the intimacy label for two speakers is ``Intimate,'' the model’s initial inference often shifts to more intimate relationship categories after this label is provided (e.g., Strangers $\rightarrow$ Romantic Interest, 3.3\%).
 Similarly, when given the label ``No hierarchy'', the most common change is also Parent–Children → Friends (2.9\%).
 Thus, dimension labels provide additional cues about relationships, enabling the model to incorporate them and reduce implausible predictions.
 However, these changes do not always yield correct reasoning.
 Sometimes models over-rely on dimensional labels rather than context.
 For instance, in an atypical ``close'' superior–subordinate relationship, GPT-4o misinterprets the interaction due to the intimate tone, even when clear terms of address are present.